We want your job to go as smoothly as possible.

 One of our biggest concerns for your floor is making sure you know how to take care of it so that our sanding job lasts as long as possible.
 At the end of every job, Bob leaves a coupon for a free starter bag of floor protectors and a quart of the appropriate spray cleaner so you can get off on ther right foot.

 Hardwood floors should last 20 years between sandings, as long as they are well maintained and properly recoated every 5-7 years.
+We have lots of thoughts and feelings about maintaining hardwood floors and would love to share them with you!

 Feel free to call (651-698-5888) or drop in at the shop at 186 Fairview Ave.
 N in St. Paul, MN if you have questions about hardwood flooring maintenance.